 Enforcement of Insurance Policies and Other Remedies

-Signing a homeowner’s or businessowner’s insurance policy enters that party into a contract.
+Insurance policies are contracts between the insured and the insurance company.
 In exchange for the payment of premiums, an insurance company agrees to provide compensation in the event of a covered loss.
-A key point of dispute in many insurance claims is whether a loss is actually covered under the terms of the contract.
+Often an insurance company may dispute whether a loss is covered under the terms of the contract.

 A Skilled Attorney Could Help with First Party Insurance in Houston